matvey83/softChord/DEVELOP_README.txt

 How to compile on Mac OS X:

-1) pip install pyinstaller

-2) CD into the "softchord" directory.
+1) CD into the "softChord" directory.

-3) Copy the newly installed "pyinstaller" directory into the softchord directory
+2) pip install pyinstaller
+   OR
+   python3 -m pip install pyinstaller

+3) Locate `pyinstaller` or ensure that its in the PATH

-4) python pyinstaller/pyinstaller.py src/softchord.py --onefile --windowed --noconfirm --name "softChord X.Y.Z"
+4) # pyinstaller src/softchord.py --onefile --windowed --noconfirm --name "softChord 0.10.0"
+   pyinstaller softchord.spec

+5a) Update version numbers in src/Info.plist
-5) cp src/Info.plist dist/softChord\ 0.9.1.app/Contents/Info.plist
+5b) cp src/Info.plist dist/softChord\ 0.10.0.app/Contents/Info.plist

-6) Copy the database into the dir dist/ directory
+6) Copy the song database into the dir dist/ directory

 See: